 Do Prosecutors Consider Analogs as Bad as the “Real” Drugs We Know Are Illegal?

-The government has recognized that people interested in selling and using drugs have a desire to protect themselves from being prosecuted and over the years have had some success in doing so by proving that the drugs they were caught with were not the same chemical composition as the controlled or illegal version.
-The government, therefore, drafted laws that outlaw analogs of the original drug they were trying to mimic.
+The government has recognized that people interested in selling and using drugs desire to protect themselves from being prosecuted.
+Over the years, these people have had some success by proving that the drugs they were caught with were not the same chemical composition as the controlled or illegal version.
+Therefore, the government drafted laws that outlaw analogs of the original drug they were trying to mimic.

-The solution for the government was to outlaw drugs that were “substantially similar” in chemical structure to controlled or illegal drugs.
+The government’s solution was to outlaw drugs that were “substantially similar” in chemical structure to controlled or illegal drugs.
 In fact, since 1988, federal courts consider analogs and ‘designer” drugs as equally illegal to their “real” counterparts.
 Many states, such as Michigan, have adopted the same approach.
-Today the word “analog” has been woven into the statutes controlling or prohibiting the “real” drug, so that the two are treated the same, and the penalties are the same.
+Today, the word “analog” has been woven into the statutes controlling or prohibiting the “real” drug, so that the two are treated the same, and the penalties are the same.

 Can Any Criminal Defense Attorney Handle an Analog Case?

 Most criminal defense attorneys can handle an analog case; however, most cannot get you the best possible result.
 What you want to consider is which one will handle it right.
-A really good retained attorney is one who appreciates how serious the case is to the client, who has experience with dealing with cases involving these chemical compounds, and one who has a track-record of winning.
-An experienced attorney will know how to defend these cases on a scientific level and potentially use expert testimony from doctors and/or chemists.
+A really good retained attorney is one who appreciates how serious the case is to the client, who has experience with dealing with cases involving these chemical compounds, and one who has a track record of winning.
+An experienced attorney will know how to defend these cases scientifically and potentially use expert testimony from doctors and/or chemists.
 You definitely need to have an attorney who does only criminal work and has extensive experience with drug cases and drug prosecutors.